gmittert/shush/README.md

 ```

 ### Testing
-Simple run
+Simply run
 ```
 stack test
 ```

 ## Without Docker
 Be sure to disable docker in stack.yaml.
-Change "enable:true" to false in the docker section.
+Change `enable:true` to `enable:false` in the docker section.

 ## Building
 Requirements: stack
+Stack will handle downloading the correct ghc and dependencies.
 ```
 git clone http://github.com/jmittert/shush
 stack setup
 stack build
 ```

-### Building
+### Running
+Clone the repo and run
 ```
 stack install
 shush
 ```
-Shush will listen on port 9001 by default, and read from index.html
+Shush will listen on port 9001 by default, and read from /var/www/html/index.html

 ### Testing
 ```